Guest Post: What Brush Is Best For My Dog?

 There’s no set-in-stone frequency for brushing your dog.
 Some people say shorter haired breeds can get away with a brush every few weeks, some say once a week – some people even say you should brush at least every other day, regardless of coat length.

 One thing everyone agrees on, though, is that longer haired dogs need brushing more often than shorter haired breeds.
-Unless you’re brushing all day every day, you’re not likely to over-brush your dog!
-It’s ok to brush a little more often than you think you’ll need.

-How do I brush my dog’s hair?
+How do I brush my dog?

-Post-bath time is a good time to brush your dog – you can even brush while you bath by using a KONG ZoomGroom as a shampoo brush to work the product through their coat.
+After bath time is a good time to brush your dog – you can even brush while you bath by using a KONG ZoomGroom as a shampoo brush to work the product through their coat.
 The thick silicone teeth will stimulate capillaries and natural oil production for healthy growth and a shiny coat.

 Let your dog see and sniff the brush before you start, to help set their mind at ease.
 Check for tangles and mats before you start brushing, so you don’t accidentally pull on one while you go.
 Always brush in the direction of the hair growth, using firm, short strokes – without applying too much pressure.